awslabs/amazon-sagemaker-workshop/Introduction/README.md

 ## Modules

-This workshop is divided into multiple modules. **Creating a Notebook Instance** must be completed first, followed by **Video Game Sales**.
-You can complete the other modules in any order.
+This workshop is divided into multiple modules.
+After completing **Preliminaries**, complete the module **Creating a Notebook Instance** next.
+You can complete the remaining modules in any order.

+- Preliminaries

 - [**Creating a Notebook Instance**](../NotebookCreation) (Follow the link, then return here.)